belak/toolkit/README.md

   timeouts.
 - web - A wrapper around a number of packages to provide a convenient one-stop-shop for interfacing with http services.
 It wraps net/http, encoding/json, and formam.
-Currently, you must choose a router to use. go-chi/chi is the author's current recommended choice.
+You must choose a router to use. go-chi/chi is the author's current recommended choice.

 Package ideas: